AniW-codes/faasos_analysis/README.md

 ## Author - Aniruddha Warang

 This project showcases SQL skills essential for database management and analysis.
-For more content on SQL and data analysis, connect with me through the following channels:

 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/aniruddhawarang/)